-- 2.1 The policy and procedure contained in this document apply to students in the Pathways School, Trinity College. - 2.2 It applies to the Foundation Studies Programs and the Academic English Program respectively.
-An instance of academic misconduct occurring in the Academic English Program will not affect the standing of the relevant student when they enter a Foundation Studies Program. - 2.3 Any 'strikes' in a Foundation Studies intake, however, will carry over to any subsequent Foundation Studies intakes in the event that the student transfers to a new intake. - 2.4 Academic integrity breaches can be investigated and acted upon retrospectively, even after marks have been awarded, with the mark subsequently revised. - 2.5 This Policy should be read in conjunction with the Trinity College Pathways School Student Code of Conduct.
+- 2.1 The policy and procedure contained in this document apply to students in the Pathways School, Trinity College. - 2.2 Any 'strikes' in a Foundation Studies intake, will carry over to any subsequent Foundation Studies intakes in the event that the student transfers to a new intake. - 2.3 Academic integrity breaches can be investigated and acted upon retrospectively, even after marks have been awarded, with the mark subsequently revised. - 2.4 This Policy should be read in conjunction with the Trinity College Pathways School Student Code of Conduct.